Delhi Police refutes church attack claim made in viral video | Law-Order

 The building seen in the video widely circulated on social media is not a church but a private building in northern part of the city, the police said.

-According to the police, local residents gathered outside the building at Baba Colony and staged a protest at 10 am on December 11 on the suspicion of religious conversion.
+''Pertinent to mention that no tenant has been dispossessed.
+There was no vandalism, theft, medicolegal intervention or trespass.
+The 10 odd chairs and a loudspeaker that invited protest and a bench...were taken away by her (the tenant) on the request of the landlady,'' the police said.
+According to the police, local residents gathered outside the building and staged a protest on the suspicion of religious conversion.

-''When police got information and adequate police component attended the PCR call, nothing cognizable was found.
-There was no church and no forcible eviction was reported.
-The premises vacated at the insistence of the owner,'' Kalsi said.

 On Tuesday, a video became viral on social media where a person claimed that a church in Burari area was attacked by 400 people. ''A church in Delhi, Burari been attacked by around 400 people this morning.
 They forcibly vacated the church and threatened them,'' he wrote in his tweet.